 Mentoring for social inclusion.
-Theorical and practice in dialogue
+Theory and practice in dialogue.

-Mentoring helps to build bridges between people from different life environments, encourages children and young people in their development and supports people from different sociocultural contexts.
+Mentoring helps to build bridges between people from different living environments, encourages children and young people in their development and supports people from different sociocultural contexts.

 Social mentoring offers the opportunity for people in vulnerable situations to have mentors who accompany them during a stage to achieve certain objectives.

 We will explore the inner workings of mentoring and meet other participants who enrich our skills and understanding of different approaches to the world of mentoring.
 The summit will include world-renowned speakers, panels, workshops with creative experts, different sessions to exchange knowledge and tools, the opportunity to network in different spaces, as well as a cultural and social program.

 This Congress is an interdisciplinary forum aiming to foster a dialogue between practitioners, policymakers and researchers on how mentoring in its various forms can contribute to social inclusion by bridging the existing gaps between these key actors.

 Below, the thematic areas of the congress are described for those interested in submitting a symposium, session or a paper proposal.
 As you will see, these areas are broad enough to encompass various topics of interest in the field of mentoring.
 Please, send your proposals until 28 October 2019 here: fill in the form.

 And highlight how your work is related to one of the following areas:

 How research evidence may influence the practice of practitioners? how collaboration between researcher and practitioners can enrich the debate on new models as well as enhancing the impact of mentoring programs?

 The intention is that researchers and practitioners can present their communications on good practices, impact studies, etc.